DataDog/hiring-engineers/answers.md

 (2 rows)
 ```

+After this, I inserted the "John Doe" row I referenced above.

 ### Timeboard - Postman Method

 Just for fun, I also created a dashboard using POSTman.
-Here's a screenshot of the call (note that the headers are not show, but include the api and app keys):
+Here's a screenshot of the call (note that the headers are not shown, but include the api and app keys):

 ![postman-dashboard](./img/postman-dashboard.png)